Pottery

 Pottery is the process and the products of forming vessels and other objects with clay and other raw materials, which are fired at high temperatures to give them a hard and durable form.
-The place where such wares are made by a potter is also called a pottery (plural potteries).
+The place where a potter makes such wares is also called a pottery (plural potteries).
 The definition of pottery, used by the ASTM International, is "all fired ceramic wares that contain clay when formed, except technical, structural, and refractory products".
 End applications include tableware, decorative ware, sanitary ware, and in technology and industry such as electrical insulators and laboratory ware.
 In art history and archaeology, especially of ancient and prehistoric periods, pottery often means only vessels, and sculpted figurines of the same material are called terracottas.